necmik/coffee-shop/README.md

 * Admins can create/update/delete drinks/toppings (AuthN/AuthZ mechanism not implemented, so these APIs are open)
 * Admins have access to the most used toppoings.
 * Admins can get top toppings with parameter

+### Out of Scopes
+* AuthN/AuthZ implemention for admin services
+* UI design

 ### Minimum Requirements to build/deploy
-The project was developed with Spring Boot framework and H2 in-memory database for testing/POC purpose.
+The project was developed with Spring Boot framework and H2 in-memory database for testing/POC purposes.
 Minimum requirements for setup are:
 * JDK 17+
-* IDE like Eclipse, IntelliJ or Spring Tool Suite(STS) with Lombok
+* An IDE like Eclipse, IntelliJ or Spring Tool Suite(STS) with Lombok
 * Git
-* Postman like HTTP client tool to run REST services.
+* An HTTP client tool like Postman to test REST services.

 ### Installation Steps